Warren Capone: Tampa Bay Buccaneers

 In 1976, he was waived by the Tampa Bay Buccaneers before the start of the season on September 5.

 New Orleans Saints

 On October 26, 1976, he signed with the New Orleans Saints as a free agent.
 He returned a fumble for a touchdown during the season.
 He was released on September 6, 1977.

 Personal life

 On December 1, 2005, he started coaching High School Football at Christian Life Academy.
-In his third season, Capone was named coach of the year, after guiding Christian Life Academy to a state Class 1A second-place finish and a 12-2 record, just two years after the Crusaders finished 0-9.
-On July 26, 2010, he was let go by the school, finishing with a 19-25 record (12 of his 19 wins came in 2008) in 4 seasons.
+In his third season, Capone was named coach of the year, after guiding Christian Life Academy to a state Class 1A second-place finish and a 12–2 record, just two years after the Crusaders finished 0–9.
+On July 26, 2010, he was let go by the school, finishing with a 19–25 record (12 of his 19 wins came in 2008) in 4 seasons.
 This would be his only coaching job in his career.
-He is now retired and currently resides in Baton Rouge with his wife and two children (Olivia and Ross).
+He is now retired and currently resides in Plaquemine, Louisiana with his wife and two children (Olivia and Ross).